eclipse-archived/ceylon-lang.org/code/architecture.md

 ## Typechecker

-What we call the *typechecker*, which is found in the `ceylon-spec` repository, is actually responsible for much more than just typechecking.
+What we call the *typechecker*, which is found in the `typechecker` directory of the repository, is actually responsible for much more than just typechecking.
 It includes:

 * an ANTLR-based lexer/parser,